ludobar99/cybersecurityProject/README.md

 2. Import it with Eclipse

-3. Right click ->  click on "Convert to Maven Project"
+3. Right click -> Configure -> Convert to Maven Project

 4. Right click on the project -> Properties -> Deployment Assembly -> "Java Build Path Entries" -> "Maven dependencies" -> "Finish" -> "Apply and close"